+EDUCATION AND EXPERIENCE (cont'd)

-EDUCATION AND EXPERIENCE: Bachelor's degree from an accredited college or university in social work, health or social science, public administration or related field and two years of professional experience in the field of social services involving collecting and documenting detailed information, making determinations regarding requests for services, interpreting and applying federal and State regulations, and writing case summaries and reports.
-In addition, one year of the above experience must have been at the supervisory level; OR an equivalent combination of education and experience as described above.
+collecting and documenting detailed information; making determinations regarding requests for services; interpreting and applying State and federal regulations; and writing case summaries and reports.
+One year of the required experience must have been at the supervisory level; OR an equivalent combination of education and experience.
 (See Special Requirement)